 It's the eleventh of September.
 And that means a lot of things, one of which is our collective remembrance of a terrorist attack on the World Trade Center towers thirteen years ago today.
 For me, who fortunately has not experienced loss from the incident, this brings up two thoughts, both of which I would like to discuss today.

-But speaking of powerful ideas, terrorism is one of those ideas that are innately powerful by its circumstance.
+Terrorism is one of those ideas that are innately powerful by its circumstance.
 It's emotionally charged and politically controversial because of the context in which it is used the vast majority of the time.
-And because of this unfortunate circumstance, the use of the word immediately paints any situation with the picture of a seemingly clear victim that can't possibly be more innocent and an apparently clear villain whose evil deeds can't ever be forgiven.
-It paints a very Disney-esque, fictional image of a reality that is much more complex than just a supervillain-innocent captive situation.
-As always, the truth resists such oversimplification, because both sides of the act of terrorism are human.
-Have you once considered the leader of the 9-11 attack, Osama bin Laden, as you imagine your friends?
-He probably wakes up in the morning and showers, just like everyone else around you (hopefully).
-He probably drinks coffee and coke on occasion.
+And because of this unfortunate circumstance, the use of the word immediately paints any situation with an air of incontrovertible finality.
+But as always, the truth resists oversimplification, because both sides of the act of terrorism are human, however different.
+Have you once considered the leader of the 9-11 attack, Osama bin Laden, outside the context of terrorism?
+He probably wakes up in the morning and showers, just like everyone else around you.
+He probably drinks coke on occasion.
 He most likely laughs, too.
 Because he's human.
 In fact, he's probably experienced hilarity, excitement, nervousness, sadness, happiness, and everything else in between.
 Because he's human.
-And I think in considering an idea like terrorism with a wide and difficult range of connotations and emotion, we are unfortunately too prone to simplify things down and dehumanize the elements of the situation, simply because the sheer complexity of it is too much.
+And I think in considering an idea like terrorism with a wide and difficult range of connotations and emotion, we are too prone to simplify things down and dehumanize the elements of the situation, simply because the sheer complexity of it is too much.
 But I think it's especially during those times that it is more important than ever to, to the best of our abilities, imagine the world more complexly, to try to understand history not as a sequence of plot points told by a single narrator, but as a story of complex characters with different backgrounds and wildly varying motivations grappling with their environments.